Roswell Presbyterian has a number of different Sunday School offerings before 11:15 a.m. worship every Sunday (listed below).

 (Jesus, Others and You)

-Will begin the study The Bad Girls of the Bible on Sunday, August 12.
+Studying the book The Bad Girls of the Bible.

 This class of adults, age 50 and up, seeks insight, guidance, inspiration, and answers through the study of the Bible, Christian ethics and issues, and theology.
 Members are searching for ways to enliven our faith, to understand and affirm our beliefs in the context of modern society, and to live out an active and productive Christian life.